Afghanistan

 Khost-Gardez Pass is a high mountain pass at an elevation of 2.897m (9,504ft) above the sea level, located on the boundary of Paktia and Khost provinces of Afghanistan.

-Salang Tunnel is a high mountain tunnel at an elevation of 3.400m (11,154ft) above the sea level, located at the heart of the rugged Hindu Kush Mountain, a mountain range that stretches between central Afghanistan and northern Pakistan.
-It has insufficient lighting, inadequate ventilation and potholes.
+Salang Tunnel is a high mountain tunnel at an elevation of 3,400m (11,154ft) above sea level.
+It's located in the heart of the rugged Hindu Kush Mountains, which stretch between central Afghanistan and northern Pakistan.
+The tunnel has limited lighting, inadequate ventilation, and is marred by potholes.

-Dorah Pass is an international high mountain pass at an elevation of 4.538m (14,888ft) above the sea level, located on the border of Afghanistan and Pakistan.
+Dorah Pass is an international high mountain pass at an elevation of 4,538m (14,888ft) above sea level, located on the border of Afghanistan and Pakistan.

 Tangi Tashkurgan is an amazing gorge located in Balkh province of northern Afghanistan.